lukovdm/monitor-conformence/README.md

 ```bash
 python -m verimon.experiment tests/verify-exp/* tests/learn-exp/* -c
 ```
+The log files of our run of the full experiments can be found in the folders `stats/exp-2025-04-15_15-00-29-comp-base-prem_sam-premise-snl-snl_sam` and `stats/exp-2025-04-24_12-13-12-verify`.
+The folders can also be used to generate the plots as described in the next section.

-All commands take an optional `--core <number of cores>` to specify with how many cores to run the experiments, e.g., `--cores 44` to run with 44 cores.
+All experiment commands take an optional `--core <number of cores>` to specify with how many cores to run the experiments, e.g., `--cores 44` to run with 44 cores.
 Without this argument it will run on all available cores.
 Each core can use at most 15GB of memory (many runs don't use the max memory) so it is advisable when running with many cores to have around 10GB of memory per core available.
+For the reduced set, 2.5GB of memory per core should be enough.

 ## Analyzing the results

 Our results are stored in the folders `stats/exp-2025-04-15_15-00-29-comp-base-prem_sam-premise-snl-snl_sam` and `stats/exp-2025-04-24_12-13-12-verify`.
 These are the exact results used in the paper.

 These results can be analyzed by first opening the `paper.ipynb` [notebook](http://127.0.0.1:8080/lab/tree/notebooks/paper.ipynb).
 Then, changing the `experiment_dir` to point to the created stats folder, e.g., `"../stats/exp-2025-04-15_15-00-29-learn-verify"`.
+Make sure that you replace both instances of the assignment of `experiment_dir` to the same path.
 To easily obtain the path, navigate to the stats folder in browser of jupytor lab and right click to copy to path.
 Finally, executing all cells.
 All figures are show in the notebook labeled by which figure they represent.
 The figures are also exported as `.pgf` files at `VerifiableMonitorsTex/inprogress/images/plots`, which are directly included in the paper.
+The table are only exported as Tex tables.

 Note that when creating the plots for the reduced experiment set, the plots will be very limited and not representative of the full results.